The Adventures of Superpup

-The Adventures of Superpup, a 1958 unaired pilot, was meant to capitalize on the success of Adventures of Superman.
-Superpup featured the first television portrayal of the Superman characters as humanoid animals.
+The Adventures of Superpup is a 1958 unaired television pilot, intended to capitalize on the success of the Adventures of Superman series.
+Superpup featured the first television portrayal of the Superman characters as anthropomorphic animals.

 Overview

-Television producer Whitney Ellsworth created a pilot that placed the Superman mythos into a fictional universe populated by dogs instead of human beings.
+Television producer Whitney Ellsworth created a pilot that placed the Superman mythos into a fictional universe populated by dogs instead of humans.
 The live-action actors were placed in dog suits to portray the canine versions of the Superman characters.
-The pilot was filmed on the same set as The Adventures of Superman, and people with dwarfism portrayed the characters.
-Whitney Ellsworth later produced The Adventures of Superboy television pilot.
+The pilot was shot on the same set as The Adventures of Superman, and people with dwarfism portrayed the characters.
+Ellsworth later produced the pilot for The Adventures of Superboy.

-The Clark Kent character was renamed "Bark Bent".
-Bark Bent worked for the Daily Bugle (not to be confused with the Daily Bugle in comics featuring Spider-Man) under editor "Terry Bite".
+Clark Kent was renamed "Bark Bent", and worked for the Daily Bugle under editor "Terry Bite".
 His co-worker was reporter "Pamela Poodle".
 Superpup/Bark Bent was played by actor Billy Curtis, who was also in Superman and the Mole Men with George Reeves.

+Plot

-In the pilot, Pamela Poodle is the victim of the evil Professor Sheepdip, who has tied her to a rocket that will be launched into space.
+In the pilot, Pamela Poodle falls victim to the evil Professor Sheepdip, who has tied her to a rocket aimed for space.
 Superpup must save her.